 How to Check If List is Empty in Python With Examples

-A list is one of the most commonly used data structures in python, and every Python programmer needs to know about the operations that can be performed on a list.
-Sometimes as a programmer, before performing any operations on the list in python, we need to check if a list is empty or not.
+A list is one of the most commonly used data structures in Python, and every Python programmer needs to know about the operations that can be performed on a list.
+Sometimes as a programmer, before performing any operations on the list in Python, we need to check if a list is empty or not.
 Because if we try performing operations from an empty list, we will get an error.

 Check if a list is empty by Comparing Directly With an Empty List.